Toggle diff (533 lines)

 +@item @code{battattach} (type: gexp)

-+Handler for battattach event.
++The handler for the battattach event.

 +